Recovery is possible

 Many people avoid or delay getting help for addiction because they fear withdrawal symptoms, but there are effective ways to manage these symptoms.
 Professional addiction treatment centres, like CHRC, use a variety of cocaine withdrawal treatments to keep people comfortable and safe during the detoxification process.
 These can include anti-depressants and anti-anxiety medications, behavioural therapies, and even sauna therapy, which can help rid the body of toxins and relieve anxiety.
-Good nutrition is also vital during the detoxification process.

 All substances have an impact on one’s physical wellbeing whether it be long, or short-term use, during use or post use.

 Canadian Health Recovery Centre (CHRC) challenges traditional treatment models found in most addiction treatment centres in Ontario and Toronto, Canada.
 We use evidence-based psychotherapies, including cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), and psycho-educational counselling.
 These therapies help our clients understand why they use substances and learn how to break unhelpful thought patterns and behaviours.